danoliver1/kubernetes-201/high-availability/step-02.md

 Now if one pod restarts, there will still be another two pods available to serve requests.

-If you delete pods using the below command, you'll notice that they self-heal and we will have either two or three pods running at all times
+If you delete an individual pod, using the below command as a starting point, you'll notice that they self-heal and we will have either two or three pods running at all times

 ```bash
 kubectl delete pod POD_NAME --now